True and Free Seventh-day Adventists

 The True and Free Seventh-day Adventists (TFSDA) are a splinter group formed as the result of a schism within the Seventh-day Adventist Church in Europe during World War I over the position its European church leaders took, whose most well known leader was Vladimir Shelkov.
-TFSDA members are part of the Sabbatarian adventist movement, and believe that as a result of the decisions the European church leaders took, the Seventh-day Adventist Church had apostasized and had become "Babylon".
+TFSDA members are part of the Sabbatarian adventist movement, and believe that as a result of the decisions the European church leaders took, the Seventh-day Adventist Church had strayed from her Pillars of Adventism or foundational pillars of belief.

 Overview

 The group related its origins to the Seventh Day Adventist Reform Movement which formed in Germany during the period of World War I, when its European church leaders determined it was permissible for Adventists to bear arms and serve in the military, and to disregard the Sabbath during the war, which went against what the church believed.

 The Seventh Day Adventist Reform Movement was formerly organised on an international level in 1925 at Gotha, Germany and appears to have been the catalyst for the formation of the TFSDA and both held to the core beliefs of a Protestant Christian denomination, part of the Sabbatarian adventist movement.
 The movement group in Germany adopted the name "Seventh Day Adventist Reform Movement" while that in Russian appears to have adopted the similar "True and Free Seventh-day Adventists".
 While the Seventh Day Adventist Reform Movement in Germany registered as a General Conference of Seventh-day Adventists association in 1929, the TFSDA was organized but did not do the same.

-Much like in Russian, the crackdown on the Reform Movement in Germany began with the General Conference association's dissolution by the Gestapo in 1936 but it was re-registered in Sacramento, California, United States in 1949 so was more familiar and became better known in America than the TFSDA.
+Much like in Russia, the crackdown on the Reform Movement in Germany began with the General Conference association's dissolution by the Gestapo in 1936 but it was re-registered in Sacramento, California, United States, in 1949 so was more familiar and became better known in America than the TFSDA.

 Both the TFSDA and the Seventh Day Adventist Reform movement's beliefs largely reflect its distinctive Seventh-day Adventist Church heritage, with some small divergences.